numba/llvmlite/docs/source/user-guide/binding/value-references.rst

         An iterator over the instructions in this basic block.
         Each instruction is a :class:`ValueRef` instance.

+   * .. attribute:: incoming_blocks

+        An iterator over the incoming blocks of a phi instruction.
+        Each block is a :class:`ValueRef` instance.

    * .. attribute:: operands

         An iterator over the operands in this instruction.